patilankita79/FullStack_RealTimePollingApplication/README.md

   - Create a public folder and create index.html inside public folder.
 Create the front-end form using materialize css
   - Create routes folder which will contain all the routes

-  **2. Front-end JavaScript**
+ **2. Front-end JavaScript**<br>
    - When user hits VOTE button, it needs to make request to backend ('/poll' endpoint) and pusher will trigger an event that we will subscribe to on front-end and we will get the points and OS that is submitted along with the message

 <hr>